jarrah31/Google-StreetView-Publish-WebGUI/README.md

 4. To create a virtual environment, use the following command:
     ```cmd
-    python -m venv venv
+    python -m venv streetview
     ```
-    Replace `venv` with the name you wish to give to your virtual environment.

 5. To activate the virtual environment, type:
     ```cmd
-    venv\Scripts\activate
+    streetview\Scripts\activate
     ```
-    Again, replace `venv` with the name of your virtual environment.

 Now, you're inside your Python virtual environment!

-Remember to always activate the virtual environment whenever you're working on your project.
+Remember to always activate the virtual environment whenever you're running this app.
 When you're done, you can leave the virtual environment with the `deactivate` command.